alpsteam/autonomous-labs/lab-2/lab-2.md

 ## Step by Step Guide

+For our lab we need tools like Java, Maven, Oracle Cloud Infrastructure CLI (OCI CLI) and more.
+We have created a preconfigured Docker container for this lab, so the tools do not need to be installed.

 ### Run Docker Image

-In our lab we will need to run docker inside docker, this requires some specific startup flags.
-Caution: This is a serious security issue if you run it like this outside a safe lab environment.
-You will need to run docker inside the docker container with sudo.
+Since we will also build a Docker container for our lab, we need to run Docker inside Docker.
+This requires some specific startup flags.
+Don't use these flags in a production environment or outside of a safe lab environment.

 Mac/Linux: